alanreidt/javascript-fundamentals-note/README.md

 ```

 ## Immediate Syntax Errors
-Before we end with a program execution topic, there needs to be said about immediate Syntax Errors.
+Before we end with the program execution topic, there something needs to be said about immediate Syntax Errors.

-They actually occur, before any execution of the code, and it seems, that it dramatically contradicts to everything that was said before.
+They occur, before any execution of code, and it seems, that it dramatically contradicts to everything that was said before.

-For example, here, SyntaxError will occur before execution of 1st and 2nd lines:
+For example, here, the SyntaxError will occur before execution of 1st and 2nd lines:
 ```javascript
 var greeting = "Hello";